Search the collections

 This silver prize medal was awarded to Alexander Fletcher at the Centennial International Exhibition.
 Alexander Fletcher was an important but today largely unrecognised art connoisseur, ...

-This is the key was used by Governor of Victoria, Sir Henry Loch, to open the Melbourne Centennial International Exhibition on 1 August 1888.
-The Exhibition, celebrating a century of ...From: Melbourne, Australia Images: 4
+Key used by the Governor of Victoria, Sir Henry Loch, to formally open the Melbourne Centennial International Exhibition on 1 August 1888.
+The Exhibition, celebrating a century of Aus ...From: Melbourne, Australia Images: 4

 Australia Melbourne Victorian & Melbourne Sesqui-centenary medal 1985 (AD) Mint: Amor Other Details: A gilt medal issued by M.R.
 Roberts to commemorate the sesquicentenary of Victoria ...Images: 2